-- Design processes will launch this year at the Egleston Square and Faneuil branches, and continue at the Adams Street, Roslindale, and Uphams Corner branches.
+- Programming study processes will launch this year at the Egleston Square and Faneuil branches, and continue at the Adams Street, Roslindale, and Uphams Corner branches.

-- A site selection review will begin for a permanent home for a new Chinatown Branch, and planning will begin to envision a renovation of the BPL’s historic McKim building at the Central Library in Copley Square.
+- Planning will begin to envision a renovation of the BPL’s historic McKim building at the Central Library in Copley Square.

-- Currently in renovation, the Parker Hill Branch will reopen in summer 2018 following an almost year-long closure for renovations, and the Dudley Branch will remain closed for its $14.7 million renovation project, now underway, with plans to reopen in spring 2020.
+- The Parker Hill Branch reopened in the summer of 2018, following a year-long closure, and the Dudley Branch will remain closed for its $17.2 million renovation project, now underway, with plans to reopen in spring 2020.

 - Small-scale facilities improvements at Lower Mills, South Boston, South End, and West Roxbury branches will be completed in FY19.